June-Skeeter/Module4_GEOS270/docs/Content_Part1_2.md

 ## Proximity Analysis

-Sometimes, we we're interested in looking at spatial relationships using raster data.
+Sometimes, we're interested in looking at spatial relationships using raster data.

 - [Euclidean Distance](https://desktop.arcgis.com/en/arcmap/latest/tools/spatial-analyst-toolbox/euclidean-distance.htm)
 	- We can use this tool to calculate distance from the nearest feature or raster layer.